 - Make sure you add (or remove) amenities and facilities so guests have an accurate understanding of what to expect.

 - Last but not least, we encourage you to tailor to families, because we expect them to play a very big part in the recovery of the travel and hospitality industry.
 The first step is to make sure your rooms are set up to accommodate children.

-Main takeaways: After you create a room, attach rate plans and set your prices to be enable guests to book it.
-Without these in place, your rooms won’t appear on our site.
+Main takeaways: After you create a room or make your unit live, you must attach rate plans and set prices for guests to be able to book it.
+Without these in place, your listing won’t show up on our website.

-- To not miss out on potential bookings now that guests are traveling again, it’s very important to re-open and extend your availability beyond the very short-term and capture rising demand.
+- To not miss out on potential bookings now that guests are traveling again, extend your availability beyond the very short-term to capture the rising demand.

 - We strongly recommend loading availability for both the immediate short-term as well as the future by adding clear available dates up to 16 months in advance.
 This way you’ll attract last-minute booking along with well planned out trips from your guests.